Finding Specified Data Values In Exercises 31–38, answer the ques... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The question asks for the water footprint value that corresponds to the 29th percentile in a normal distribution.
-The normal distribution is defined by a mean (μ = 1.34 m³/kg) and a standard deviation (σ = 0.80 m³/kg).
-Percentiles represent the position of a value in the distribution relative to the rest of the data.
+The question asks for the range of values that contain the middle 50% of scores in a normal distribution.
+This corresponds to the interquartile range (IQR), which is the range between the first quartile (Q1) and the third quartile (Q3).

-Step 2: Convert the percentile into a z-score.
-The z-score is a standardized value that corresponds to the given percentile in the standard normal distribution.
-Use a z-score table or statistical software to find the z-score for the 29th percentile.
-For example, the z-score for the 29th percentile is approximately -0.55.
+Step 2: Recall that in a normal distribution, the middle 50% of the data lies between the 25th percentile (Q1) and the 75th percentile (Q3).
+These percentiles correspond to z-scores of approximately -0.674 and +0.674, respectively.

-Step 3: Use the z-score formula to find the corresponding value in the normal distribution.
-The formula is: x = μ + zσ, where x is the value in the normal distribution, μ is the mean, z is the z-score, and σ is the standard deviation.
+Step 3: Use the formula for converting z-scores to raw scores: x = μ + zσ, where μ is the mean, σ is the standard deviation, and z is the z-score.
+For Q1, substitute z = -0.674, μ = 500, and σ = 100 into the formula.

 Verified video answer for a similar problem: